pflaeging/gubernat/README.md

 <https://myfamous-minicluster-hostname.cloud:32443>

+## Getting Prometheus metric for an external monitoring

+You must rollout the component `metrics-server` (enable this in `env.sh`).

+After this you get the config by executing `./get-metrics-reader-config.sh`.

+The config makes a:

+- ServiceAccount
+- ClusterRole
+- Rolebinding
+- Bearer Token to access the metrics via the API

 ## Getting login info for your cluster

 You can copy the admin.conf in your local kube environment.
 As normal user: